NVIDIA/GenerativeAIExamples/industries/manufacturing/predictive_maintenance_agent/README.md

 ## [Optional] Testing the Workflow

-NeMo Agent Toolkit provides the flexibility to run workflows not just through terminal commands (`aiq serve`) but also programmatically in Python which helps in seamless CI/CD pipeline integration.
+NeMo Agent Toolkit provides the flexibility to run workflows not just through terminal commands (`nat serve`) but also programmatically in Python which helps in seamless CI/CD pipeline integration.

 You can test the workflow by running the `test_pdm_workflow.py` file using pytest instead of starting the server, which provides a Pythonic way of building and running the workflow programmatically.
 This approach is particularly valuable for continuous integration and deployment systems, allowing automated validation of workflow components and streamlined deployment processes.